HmadAfzal/mysti-link/README.md

-# MystyLink
+# MystiLink

-MystyLink is a mysterious messaging application that allows users to send and receive messages anonymously through generated links.
+MystiLink is a mysterious messaging application that allows users to send and receive messages anonymously through generated links.
 Users can sign up or log in to the platform, get a unique link, and share it with others.
 The recipients can use this link to send messages back to the sender, including AI-generated messages, while maintaining sender's Identity.

 ![App SS](/public/home.png)
 ## Features